SilentComics/Strip/README.md

 *	modify navigation to show first, previous, next, last
 * design a minimal, custom post type for comics
-* Design a category archive page with custom categories
+* Re-design the category archive page(s) with custom categories
-* reverse WP default order for comics
+* reverse WP default order for comics archive ✓
 *	Page grid to display books / episodes if not in archive
 *	Add columns for extra large images
-*	Design the footer
+*	Redesign the footer in columns / fix the media queries
 *	style the sidebars properly
+* Markup clean-up
+* add / enable multiple stories ✓ (you can call each new story by category, simple)
+* Redesign the header
+* style sticky post, pagelink and various post formats classes
 *	Lots of small css tweaks and fixes
-* Markup clean-up
-*	Redesign the whole theme from scratch using *Less* or *Sass*
+*	Redesign the whole theme from scratch using *Less* or *Sass* to ease future maintenance
-* add / enable multiple stories (?)
+*	…

 ## Please Test and Suggest improvements